Swale railway station

 Swale railway station is in north Kent, England, on the Sheerness Line 47 mi 15 chain from London Victoria, at the southern end of the Kingsferry Bridge which, along with the more modern Sheppey Crossing, connects the Isle of Sheppey to mainland Kent.
 The nearest settlement is Iwade.
 Train services are provided by Southeastern.

 Facilities

 Swale is a single platform station with one curving platform.
 It is immediately adjacent to the A249 road which is on a flyover above the station before it crosses The Swale on the Sheppey Crossing.
 The station is named after The Swale, the channel which separates the Isle of Sheppey from the mainland and connects with the River Medway to the west and Thames Estuary to the west.
 North of the station, the railway line crosses the channel on the Kingsferry Bridge.
 Ridham Dock lies 1 mi south-east of the station.

-Swale Station is the least used station in Kent.
+Swale Station was, for many years, the least-used station in Kent, until, in the 2021/22 statistics, it was overtaken by Kemsing.
+However, in the 2023/24 statistics, it once again became the least used station.